Commands

 rationalestringfalseAdditional context.

-from canvas_sdk.commands.commands import ResolveConditionCommand
+from canvas_sdk.commands.commands.resolve_condition import ResolveConditionCommand

 from canvas_sdk.v1.data import Condition